Amazon will lay off more than 18,000 workers - Local News 8

 By Catherine Thorbecke, CNN Business

-Several teams will be affected, including the human resources department and Amazon Stores, according to a statement from CEO Andy Jassy.
+Several teams will be affected, including the human resources department and Amazon Stores, according to a memo from CEO Andy Jassy shared with employees.

 “Companies that last a long time go through different phases.
 They’re not in heavy people expansion mode every year,” he said.